 - 1. Complainant: A person alleged, in a report to the Title IX Officer, to have experienced Prohibited Conduct. - 2.
-Confidential Resources: The following employees who receive information about Prohibited Conduct in their confidential capacity:

-- a.
-CARE Advocates, - b.
+Confidential Resources: The following employees who receive information about Prohibited Conduct in their confidential capacity: - a.
+CARE, - b.
 Ombuds, - c.
-Licensed counselors in student counseling centers and in employee assistance programs, - d.
-Any persons with a professional license requiring confidentiality (including health center employees but excluding campus legal counsel), or someone who is supervised by such a person.
+Licensed counselors in student counseling centers and in employee assistance programs,

+- d.
+Any persons with a professional license requiring confidentiality (including health center employees but excluding campus legal counsel), or someone who is supervised by such a person; and. - e.
+Pastoral counselors (persons associated with a religious order or denomination, who are recognized by that religious order or denomination as someone who provides confidential counseling).